Obama orders review of Russian election-related hacking

 - Donald Trump has repeatedly questioned Russian involvement

-Washington (CNN)President Barack Obama has ordered a full review into hacking by the Russians designed to influence the 2016 election, White House Homeland Security and Counterterrorism Adviser Lisa Monaco said Friday.
+Washington (CNN)President Barack Obama has ordered a full review into hacking by the Russians aimed at influencing US elections going back to 2008, the White House said Friday.

 "The President has directed the Intelligence Community to conduct a full review of what happened during the 2016 election process.
-It is to capture lessons learned from that and to report to a range of stakeholders," she said at a Christian Science Monitor breakfast with reporters.
+It is to capture lessons learned from that and to report to a range of stakeholders," White House Homeland Security and Counterterrorism Adviser Lisa Monaco said at a Christian Science Monitor breakfast with reporters Friday.
 "This is consistent with the work that we did over the summer to engage Congress on the threats that we were seeing."

+White House spokesman Eric Schultz added later that the review would encompass malicious cyber activity related to US elections going back to 2008.

-Monaco said the administration would be mindful of the consequences of revealing the results of their review publicly.
+Monaco said the administration would be mindful of the consequences of revealing the results of their review publicly, and Schultz said they will make public "as much as we can."
 All of the Democratic senators on the Senate Intelligence Committee have called on Obama to declassify intelligence on Russia's actions during the election.

 "You want to do so very attentive to not disclosing sources and methods that would impede our ability to identify and attribute malicious actors in the future," Monaco said of disclosure.